jnozzi/cocoadev.com/markdown/AltiVecAndSixteenByteAlignment.md

-I want to use the General/AltiVec function for performing a scalar product (dot product) of two vectors declared:
+I want to use the AltiVec function for performing a scalar product (dot product) of two vectors declared:
 <code>
 extern float vSdot(
    SInt32 n,